Hockey stars. A legendary entertainer. Heroes of African American history. Inspiring images brought forth from tragic sacrifice.

-Throughout his career, Blome has continued to teach, serving on the faculties of the School of the Art Institute of Chicago, The Academy of Art in San Francisco and at the Royal College of Art in London.
+Teaching to others Throughout his career, Blome has continued to teach, serving on the faculties of the School of the Art Institute of Chicago, The Academy of Art in San Francisco and at the Royal College of Art in London.
 In 2012, he received a U.S. Fulbright Teaching Award, with affiliation at the sculpture department of Helwan University in Cairo, Egypt.

 He also was a visiting artist at the American University in Cairo and an artist in residence at Addis Ababa University in Ethiopia where he built a fine arts bronze foundry.

 “Students tend to have a fresh way of looking at things and don’t take anything for granted,” Blome says.
 “Because of that, I enjoy the rejuvenation I feel when I teach, asking old questions like it’s the first time and answering everything with an honest perspective.”

 Though he enjoys traveling, the availability of large studio space, as well as a family-friendly environment, brought Blome, his wife and children to McHenry County 10 years ago.
 He calls Crystal Lake home, but he loves the instant camaraderie that is formed when people recognize his art.

 “If it’s a place people know, right away there’s an instant connection,” he says.
 “Through my art, I’m able to connect with people from all over.” mc